Model theoretic dynamics in Galois fashion: Abstract

 \section{Abstract}

-We investigate existentially closed models (of a quite arbitrary theory) equipped which an action of a fixed group $G$.
-We embed these structures in a monster model $\mathfrak{D}$ of some well-rounded theory and describe them as PAC substructures of $\mathfrak{D}$.
+We fix a monster model $\mathfrak{D}$ of some stable theory and investigate substructures of $\mathfrak{D}$ which are existentially closed as structures additionally equipped with an action of a fixed group $G$.
+We describe them as PAC substructures of $\mathfrak{D}$ and obtain results related to Galois theory.

-Assuming that the class of these existentially closed models is elementary, we show that, under the assumption of having bounded models, its theory is simple and eliminates quantifiers up to some existential formulas - similar to ACFA.
-Moreover, it codes finite sets and allows a geometric elimination of imaginaries, but not always a weak elimination of imaginaries.
+Assuming that some class of these existentially closed substructures is elementary, we show that, under the assumption of having bounded models, its theory is simple and eliminates quantifiers up to some existential formulas.
+Moreover, this theory codes finite sets and allows a geometric elimination of imaginaries, but not always a weak elimination of imaginaries.